By Lisa Major

 Red Bull understands what motivates the typical college student – you know, the Gen Z tech-expert who has known how to operate a smartphone since elementary school.
-Red Bull also knows that she hasn’t experienced the world without the internet, so for her, the web and social media has a powerful influence on her decisions, and her choices as a consumer.
+Red Bull also knows that she hasn’t experienced the world without the internet, so for her, the web and social media have a powerful influence on her decisions, and her choices as a consumer.
 And Red Bull knows that Gen Z absorbs information like a sponge but that they are also quick to tune out information.

 So, how did Red Bull bridge the marketing gap to Gen Z?
 They got these independent, confident and autonomous consumers to generate buzz for the brand amongst their peers.

 For years, Red Bull’s Wings Team has been a successful campus ambassador program with as much energy as the product itself.
 Essentially, it’s a group of enthusiastic and committed students who do what they do best in their social environment, they focus on their friends and others in their community to help build Red Bull’s brand.
 Campus ambassadors (aka brand ambassadors) ignite a passion for a brand through experiential and event marketing.
 And the spark spreads as Instagram photos, Facebook posts, Tweets, and Snapchats keep the conversation going.
 Furthermore, the Wings Team is comprised of student influencers (opinion leaders) who create content surrounding the brand.
 Since their ideas are already valued by their peers, influencer marketing helps to establish an on-the-ground, deep-rooted connection between the brand and student consumers.

 Generation Z (born between the mid-1990s and early-2000s) is emerging quickly as a powerful economic force that both major brands and small businesses can no longer ignore.
 They already command $44 billion in spending power and in 2020, Gen Z will represent 40 percent of all consumer purchases.
 Furthermore, 93 percent of parents say their Gen Z kids influence their own spending decisions.